stefaniaMou/spanner-examples/README.md

       "script": "path/to/script/myscript.py"
     }

-The most important setting of this file is the path of the Test script that contains your functional tests for your product.
+The most important setting of this file is the path of the script that contains the example test.
+In the folder '''/examples'''

 Example test scripts for various use cases can be found in our GitHub page: https://github.com/spannerci.